Table of Contents

 Planning the Agenda

-Board chairs and school deans or program directors work together in planning the agenda for advisor meeting.
+Board chairs and school deans or program directors work together in planning the agenda for advisor meetings.
 The board chair should discuss with the school dean or program director the major issues of concern in the school or program in order to help create an agenda that will allow for an effective examination and airing of such issues for consideration by the senior administration and the trustees.

 Rather than try to present all issues relating to the school’s educational and research activities, the agenda should focus on a few critical issues, including those that may have bearing on broader university concerns as well as individual school or programmatic specific issues.
 Many departments involved in long-range strategic planning have found it useful to engage the advisors in this process, using the board as a sounding board for proposed new programs or directions.
 Meetings are most successful when the agenda allows time for open and frank discussion in order to tap the expertise of the board members.